medic/medic-docs/md/dev/users-bulk-load.md

 # How to bulk load users

-First create the facility structure you need using the webapp.

-- Typically one top level place (District/Branch)
-- Save the top level ID for later.
+First, using the webapp, create the top level places/facilities like districts/branches that the users will belong to.
+Save the UUIDs of these places in a spreadsheet with their names.

 Then use curl against the users API to create the user, place and contact.
 In this example the place and contact.parent are the same so we're creating